 Perth and Kinross Council collects and uses personal information to help it provide services to its citizens.
-The Data Protection Act (1998) - the DPA - gives individuals rights in relation to their own information, and controls the way the Council can use the information it holds.
+Data Protection legislation gives individuals rights in relation to their own information, and controls the way the Council can use the information it holds.

 How the Council uses your information

-The DPA controls the way organisations that record personal information use it.
-It says that organisations must make sure that information is-
+Data Protection legislation says that organisations must make sure that personal information is-

 - accurate and up to date